tenev89/Help-a-Paw/README.md

 TEST CASES

 Welcome to the test cases repository for the mobile application "Help a Paw", www.helpapaw.org !
+All test cases are located in "Issues".

 ABOUT

 This repository serves as a showcase of test cases and quality assurance efforts conducted using test management platform https://qase.io/ .
 While there are 94 more test cases written on the platform, only a selection of them are presented here on GitHub for demonstration purposes.

-This comprehensive collection of test cases designed to evaluate the functionality of the application.
-Each test case is carefully crafted to address specific aspects of the app and to ensure that it meets the expected standards of quality.

-All test cases are located in "Issues".